-From Euphrasia on February 11th, 2009 in Green Remodeling
+From Dean Dowd on February 11, 2009 in Green Remodeling

 - We make a purchase, knowing the manufacturer of the product will give us some of the purchase price back at some point in the near future.